taddison/personal-site/content/blog/2022/10/the-next-time-you-see-me-i-will-be-eleventy/index.md

 The other requirement should be a simple set of dependencies that are easy to extend.
 JavaScript is an incredibly capable language, and so many plugins and their deep tangle of dependencies are unnecessary.

-> Dependencies and the software supply supply chain are something I've been spending a lot of time wondering about with a view to wondering how durable a given software or tool is going to be.
+> Dependencies and the software supply chain are something I've been spending a lot of time wondering about with a view to wondering how durable a given software or tool is going to be.
 I covered it briefly in [a pocket app with no dependencies].

 After initially considering and rejecting Eleventy due to the requirement of learning a new template language (Liquid or [Nunjucks]), I finally came back to it after accepting a learning curve was reasonable, and in the case of Nunjucks the templating language was [popular][nunjucks vs liquid npm].